standardebooks/manual/8-typography.rst

 Abbreviated units of temperature
 ================================

 #.
-Units of temperature measurement, like Farenheit or Celcius, may be abbreviated to :string:`F` or :string:`C`.
+Units of temperature measurement, like Farenheit or Celsius, may be abbreviated to :string:`F` or :string:`C`.

 #.
 Units of temperature measurement do not have trailing periods.